-A: While most people who march for the Heat Wave of Florida Drum & Bugle Corps are between 16 and 21 years old , we recommend anyone interested at any age come to Heat Wave of Florida camps to learn more about what is expected.
+A: While most people who march for the Heat Wave Drum & Bugle Corps are between 16 and 21 years old , we recommend anyone interested at any age come to Heat Wave camps to learn more about what is expected.
 It is also a chance to see how the corps operates as well as a chance for the Heat Wave staff to get to know you.
-Being in Heat Wave of Florida is more than just being a certain age–it is about your level of commitment, physical health, maturity, and attitude.
+Being in Heat Wave is more than just being a certain age–it is about your level of commitment, physical health, maturity, and attitude.
 The maximum age limit for DCI is 21 years old.

-Q: How do I become a member of the Heat Wave of Florida Drum & Bugle Corps?
+Q: How do I become a member of the Heat Wave Drum & Bugle Corps?

-A: Heat Wave of Florida will have 2 Auditions Camps and 1 Callback Camp that will be located throughout the state of Florida.
+A: Heat Wave will have 4 Auditions Camps and 1 Callback Camp that will be located throughout the state of Florida.
 During the audition camp, you will meet and learn from the Heat Wave instructional staff and receive feedback on your marching, playing, and performing abilities.
-Potential embers that receive a invite to our callback camp are required to attend in order to be eligible for a spot within Heat Wave.
+Potential embers that receive an invite to our callback camp and are required to attend in order to be eligible for a spot within Heat Wave.
 Members who are chosen for the corps are required to attend subsequent winter/spring/summer camps.
 The reality is that you will never know whether or not you have what it takes unless you try, but there are several things you can do to maximize your chances of being contracted: attend both audition camps, show self-confidence and a desire to learn, and demonstrate that you can fulfill the expectations of the organization.